sahossain99/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis
-For this project was I picked a dataset from amazon reviews on US Digital Ebook Reviews and used Pyspark to perform ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+For this project I picked a dataset from amazon reviews on US Digital Ebook Reviews and used Pyspark to perform ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Next I used PySpark and performed analysis to determine if there was any favorable review bias from the vine members from the chosen dataset.

 ## Results
 ### How many Vine reviews and non-Vine reviews were there in the dataset?